SpartanKiki/airbnb-clone-project/README.md

 - **Payment Integration**
   - Guests can securely pay for bookings.
   - Payment records are stored with booking details.
-  - Multiple payment methods (e.g., credit card, PayPal) can be supported.
+  - Multiple payment methods supported:
+    - Credit/Debit Cards
+    - PayPal
+    - **M-Pesa (mobile money integration for local users)**

 - **Review System**
   - Guests can leave reviews and ratings for properties.